 One change may be made at a time.
 Users must have the SUPER privilege to use ALTER CLUSTER.

-Use ALTER CLUSTER ADD to add new node(s) to your cluster, aka Flex Up.
-If adding multiple nodes at one time, COORDINATE (the default) ensures that all nodes are prepared before the cluster automatically forms a new group.
-For additional information see Expanding Your Cluster's Capacity - Flex Up.
+Use ALTER CLUSTER ADD to add new node(s) to your cluster.
+For full instructions, see Expanding Your Cluster's Capacity - Flex Up.

 ALTER CLUSTER SOFTFAIL directs the Rebalancer to move all data from the designated node(s) but does not remove it from the cluster.

 ALTER CLUSTER UNSOFTFAIL cancels a previous SOFTFAIL request.
 The node(s) are again made available for use and the Rebalancer will work to relocate data to the node(s).

 ALTER CLUSTER REFORM removes softfailed nodes from the cluster and performs a group change.
 For full instructions see Reducing Your Cluster's Capacity - Flex Down.